sbmlteam/jsbml/doc/announcements/jsbml-1.5-release-announcement.md

 <http://sbml.org/Software/JSBML>

 **Major new features**
-* Support the new SBML Level 3 Distributions `distrib` package, Version 1
+* Support the new SBML Level 3 Distributions (`distrib`) package, Version 1
-* Support the latest draft specification for the SBML Level 3 Spatial Processes`spatial` package
+* Support the latest draft specification for the SBML Level 3 Spatial Processes (`spatial`) package
-* Validation for the `spatial` and the SBML Level 3 Rendering `render` packages
+* Validation for the `spatial` and the SBML Level 3 Rendering (`render`) packages

 This release contain other features, improvements and bug fixes for SBML core and the SBML Level 3 packages.
-You can find a detailed list of the user-visible new features and bug fixes on the [NEWS](NEWS.md) file.
+You can find a detailed list of the user-visible changes on the [NEWS](NEWS.md) file.

 Thank you for your interest and support of JSBML and SBML in general.